Iron County MRA: Dober Mining Company House

 The Dober Mining Company House is a four-family house located at 1 Nineteenth Street.
 The house is one of two remaining that were built around 1910 to house families of the company's miners.
 The house is a two-story structure, gable-roofed and sided with clapboard, and is divided into four side-by-side units.
 There are open single-story entrance porches in the front and enclosed porches in the rear.

 Italian Society Duke of Abruzzi Hall

-The Italian Society Duke of Abruzzi Hall is a brick, single-story building located on the east side of McGillis Avenue between Morgan and Sawyer Streets.
 The Duca Degli Abruzzi Italian Society was formed on September 26, 1909, by Italian men living in Caspian.
 The society constructed the Duke of Abruzzi Hall in 1914 as a fraternal lodge hall.
-The building was remodeled in 1929, at which time the present yellow brick facade was added to the building.
-The Duca Degli Abruzzi Italian Society and the Duke of Abruzzi Hall serves to promote local awareness of the area's Italian heritage, and as a social gathering spot for the local community.
+It is a rectangular single-story red brick structure with a gable roof and a yellow brick false front located on the east side of McGillis Avenue between Morgan and Sawyer Streets.
+The yellow brick facade was added to the building in a 1929 remodel.

-The Italian Society Duke of Abruzzi Hall is a rectangular single-story red brick structure with a gable roof and a yellow brick false front.
 The entryway is through double doors in a projecting barrel-arch porch with semi-circular fanlight.
-The Italian Society Duke of Abruzzi Hall is a 1914 building contains a dance hall with its original tin ceiling and a wine-making and sausage-seasoning room; a bocce court is next to the building.
+The building contains a dance hall with its original tin ceiling and a wine-making and sausage-seasoning room; a bocce court is next to the building.
+As of 2020, a non-profit named Friends of the Duke of Abruzzi was trying to revitalize the hall.